binyamin/eleventy-plugin-preact/README.md

 module.exports = function(eleventyConfig) {
     eleventyConfig.addPlugin(eleventyPreact, {
         // Add a doctype to all standalone preact files.
-Default is `false`
+Default is `true`
-        doctype: true
+        doctype: false
     });
 }
 ```